stratisMarkou/random-walks/random-walks/book/topology/001-metric-spaces.md

 4. $d(x, z) \leq d(x, y) + d(y, z)$ for all for all $x, y, z \in X.$
 :::

+Two common examples of metrics, which we will use later on, are the familiar Euclidean metric and the discrete metric.

 :::{prf:example} Examples of metric spaces
 __Euclidean metric:__